-Zendesk CIO and SVP of Operations Colleen Berube sheds light on how the employee and customer experience are inextricably linked
+Zendesk CIO and SVP of Operations Colleen Berube sheds light on how the employee and customer experience are inextricably linked.

 Published November 13, 2020

-Last updated April 28, 2021
+Last updated September 23, 2021

-Addressing the digital transformation imperative
+Addressing the digital tipping point

-No longer a back office “keeping the lights on” role, today’s best CIOs are customer-facing and driving digital transformation—connecting the dots between what internal teams are working to accomplish for external customers and building the infrastructure that will work holistically across an organization.
+No longer a back-office “keeping the lights on” role, today’s best CIOs are customer-facing and driving digital transformation—connecting the dots between what internal teams are working to accomplish for external customers and building the infrastructure that will work holistically across an organization.

 Rebuilding to center on EX and CX